The Copy Book

 Edit | Reset

 Variations: 1.increase the length of this precis to exactly 50 words.
 2.reduce the length of this precis to exactly 40 words.
-3.introduce one of the following words into the precis: because, despite, if, must, or, since, unless, who.
+3.introduce one of the following words into the precis: about, must, otherwise, since, unless, until, whereas, whether.